C2SP/x509-limbo/README.md

 This repository contains canned testcases for developing or testing implementations of X.509 path validation.

-To use it, you'll need to understand (and use) three pieces:
+To use it, you'll need to understand (and use) two pieces:

 1. [`limbo-schema.json`](./limbo-schema.json): The testcase schema.
 This is provided as a [JSON Schema](https://json-schema.org/) definition.